|

 regions.
 With a square cross-section, stems grow to 20-80cm in

-height, with sparse downward hairs.
-Leaves are alternate, with
+height and are covered with sparse downward hairs.
+Leaves are

-with circular bases, and serrations on the margins.
-Branch tips bear
+2-4cm long, with circular bases, and serrations on the margins.

-inflorescences with light red ligulate flowers in some rows in
+Branch tips bear inflorescences with light red ligulate flowers in

-whorls; corollas are 8-10mm long, upper lips are small, lower ones
+some rows in whorls; corollas are 8-10mm long, upper lips are small,